 Like humans, all tools are fallible.
 Field sobriety tests, from reciting the alphabet backward to Breathalyzer tests, must be calibrated, and the people using them must be trained properly.

-Your attorney may question whether the tools used to test your sobriety were working properly, properly inspected, or operated by people who have been properly trained.
+Your DUI attorney may question whether the tools used to test your sobriety were working properly, properly inspected, or operated by people who have been properly trained.

 If it turns out that there was some issue with the tools used in your field sobriety test, the results of the test may no longer apply to your case in the same way, severely weakening the case against you.
+An experienced San Diego DUI lawyer can help identify these issues and build a strong defense on your behalf.

 The Police Failed to Follow Proper Procedures